Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 TRANSPORTATION: Lauterbrunnen, Ey → Trümmelbachfälle via Lauterbrunnen-Stechelberg bus 141 (5 min, 3 stops, free w/ Swiss Travel Pass or 2.20 CHF)

-Now that you’ve seen a waterfall spewing from the top of a mountain, it’s time to explore another raging underground waterfall!
-Trümmelbach Falls includes ten glacial subterranean waterfalls, originating from the enormous drainage of the Eiger, Mönch, and Jungfrau peaks respectively, with up to a spectacular 20,000 liters of water flowing through the caverns each second.
-This figure might not be that impressive when you’re just reading it on a screen, but the deafening noise vibrating through the underground caverns will undoubtedly make you understand the sheer power of this water rushing by.
+Up to a spectacular 20,000 liters of water flow through the caverns each second.
+This figure might not seem impressive when read on a screen, but the deafening noise vibrating through the caverns will undoubtedly make you understand the sheer power of the water rushing by.

 -